 Ask for course selection guidance and resources that will help prepare you to apply to medical school.
 Your best contact is the advisor at your undergraduate institution.
 You can also find an advisor through the National Association of Advisors for the Health Professions.
-The Elson S. Floyd College of Medicine does not have a premedical advisor available at this time.
+You may also contact the Elson S. Floyd College of Medicine admissions office for advising.

 - Lists of prerequisite courses

 Identify required courses for admission to schools that interest you.
-Be sure you’re on track to complete the required courses by July 15 of the year you would start medical school.
+For the ESFCOM, be sure you’re on track to complete the required courses by July 15 of the year you would start medical school.

 - Indicators used to evaluate medical school applicants